sammccord/interview-file-uploader/README.md

 # Adim Full Stack Takehome

 Hi!
 Welcome to the take home.
-Here is a bare bones next.js app created with the t3 app!
+Here is a bare-bones [Next.js](nextjs.org/) app created with the [t3 app](https://create.t3.gg/)!
 The bottom of this readme contains some usage tips if you are new to t3 -- essentially it sets up a bit of boilerplate so you can get moving faster.

 ## Task